Equestrian Workouts To Improve Your Riding

-Having some form of fitness in the saddle is important for all equestrians not just for the extra stamina and fitness, but also for the suppleness and stability you need to feel secure in the saddle.
-That’s why I am have dedicated this entire website with equestrian workouts and educational articles to help you improve your riding fitness while off the horse.
+Having some form of fitness in the saddle is important for all equestrians, not just for the extra stamina and fitness, but also for the suppleness and stability you need to feel secure in the saddle.
+That’s why I have dedicated this entire website to equestrian workouts and educational articles to help you improve your riding fitness while off the horse.

-Riding is a great form of movement, and the general upkeep of horses means you are most likely active every day.
+Riding is a great form of movement, and the general up keep of horses means you are most likely active every day.
 This is fantastic!
-However, what is often overlooked is how you are performing as a rider.
+However, how you are performing as a rider is often overlooked.

 Improving your equestrian fitness

 Today I want to share with you some equestrian workouts that can help improve your riding.

 As riders, we all know that riding is a physical activity that requires strength, balance, and flexibility.
 It’s not just about sitting on a horse and asking it to go forward; it’s about using your body effectively to communicate with the horse and ride it to the best of your ability.